 Please fill out applicable forms and bring them to your appointment.

 If you cannot attend a session, the center requires a cancellation notice (24 hours in advance for therapy sessions and 48 hours for assessment sessions).
 Please call 202-994-9072 or email [email protected] to cancel.
 Patients who miss a session without appropriate cancellation will be billed for the session.

 Our fees are based on a sliding fee schedule and are scaled according to your family income and number of dependents.
-Payment may be made by cash or check, made out to the Meltzer Center.
+Payment may be made by cash or check, made out to the George Washington University (GWU).
 We do not accept credit cards and we do not bill insurance.
 If you experience financial difficulties and have trouble paying your balance, please notify your clinician as soon as possible so that we can discuss a payment plan.

 Although we do not work directly with Medicare or any insurance carriers, we can provide you with the documentation you need to submit in order to try to obtain reimbursement.